cegme/MADden/demo_script_cikm2012.md

 The Viterbi algorithm is the popular algorithm to ﬁnd the top-k most likely labelings of a document for CRF models.
 We chose to implement a SQL statement to drive the Viterbi inference.
 SQL is inherently parallel due to the set operation over relations.
-In Greenplum, Viterbi can be run in parallel over different subsets of the document on a multi-core machine.

 crf_test_data function is used to load the testing data into the database. crf_train_fgen function will generates all features for testing data.